 Each property has just one chance to make a great impression with a potential buyer.
 Keep up with cleaning and tidiness every day to ensure that the property is ready to be shown to potential buyers, even on short notice.
-In other words, keep the property in “Show Time” condition, so that it’s always ready to make the great first impression that can make the sale!
+In other words, keep the property in the “Show Time” condition, so that it’s always ready to make the great first impression that can make the sale!
 During the Entire Marketing Period * Keep the landscaping neatly trimmed, weeded and free of debris and clutter.

 Add a new front door mat;

-*Keep walkways, driveway and front door entry area clean.
+*Keep walkways, driveway, and front door entry area clean.

 * Clean outside lighting fixtures; make sure the doorbell works.